Superstate Quantum Mechanics: A stationary Schr o dinger-like equation

+There are two distinct approaches to this optimization problem.
+One is based on semidefinite programming (SDP) and is discussed in \cite{belov2026semidefinitePRE}.
+The other is an iterative approach based on the solution of eigenvalue problems \cite{belov2024partiallyPRE}.
+We summarize its basic properties here, as they help elucidate the underlying algebraic structure of the problem.

-which requires the Kraus rank to satisfy $N_s\ge n-D+1$; it corresponds to (\ref{unitarityCond}) or (\ref{equivUnitaryCond}) when $D=n$ and $N_s=1$.
-However, in this work, we primarily focus on unitary channels (\ref{operatorTransformU}).
-Partial unitarity constraints (\ref{unitarityCond}) comprise $D$ conditions for the diagonal elements to be equal to one and $D(D-1)/2$ conditions for the off-diagonal elements to be equal to zero.
-The sum of all diagonal elements is called ``simplified'' (partial) quadratic constraint being of special importantce to numerical method\cite{belov2024partiallyPRE}\footnote{ The transformation $T$, which converts an operator $\mathcal{U}$ satisfying Eq. (\ref{unitarityCondSimplified}) into a unitary operator $\widetilde{\mathcal{U}}=T\mathcal{U}$ satisfying Eq. (\ref{unitarityCond}), is used in the numerical method discussed in ``Appendix A2.
+First, the full set of $D(D+1)/2$ constraints (\ref{unitarityCond}) is transformed into $D(D+1)/2-1$ homogeneous constraints --- $D(D-1)/2$ requiring the off-diagonal elements to be zero and $D-1$ requiring all diagonal elements to be equal --- and a single inhomogeneous constraint requiring the sum of the diagonal elements to be constant.
+This latter constraint is referred to as the ``simplified'' (partial) quadratic constraint and is of particular importance for the numerical method.\footnote{ The transformation $T$, which converts an operator $\mathcal{U}$ satisfying Eq. (\ref{unitarityCondSimplified}) into a unitary operator $\widetilde{\mathcal{U}}=T\mathcal{U}$ satisfying Eq. (\ref{unitarityCond}), is used in the numerical method discussed in ``Appendix A2.
 Adjustment of operators to orthogonal'' of Ref. \cite{belov2024quantumPRE}.
 This transformation corresponds to $TGT^{\dagger}=\mathds{1}$.
 Since $G=\mathcal{U}\mathcal{U}^{\dagger}$ is Hermitian, the problem reduces to calculating the inverse square root of $G$, $T=T^{\dagger}=G^{-1/2}$. }